project-gemmi/gemmi/docs/misc.rst

 Logger
 ======

-Gemmi Logger is a tiny helper class for passing messages from a gemmi function to the calling function.
-It doesn't belong in this section, but it's documented here because it's used in the previous subsection and I haven't found a better spot for it.
+Logger is a tiny helper class for passing messages from a gemmi function to the calling function.
 The messages being passed are usually info or warnings that a command-line program would print to stdout or stderr.